How to Prevent Arthritis?

 Maintaining a Healthy Weight

 Excess weight is a significant factor that contributes to the condition of arthritis.
 Having extra pounds puts additional pressure on the weight-bearing joints of the body, like the hips, knees, and spine.
-Every pound of excess weight can put up to four pounds of additional pressure on the knees.
+Excess body weight increases mechanical stress on weight‑bearing joints such as the knees and hips, which can accelerate joint wear over time.
 Hence, by following a regular exercise and diet, one can significantly reduce the risk of developing arthritis or even slow its progression.

 Staying Physically Active

 Regular physical activity helps keep the joints flexible, strengthens muscles and improves the overall function of joints.
 Doing exercises of low impact, like swimming, cycling, and yoga, is very beneficial in maintaining the good health of joints without putting too much pressure on them.
-You need to aim for at least 150 minutes of exercise in a single week to remain healthy.
+General health guidelines recommend around 150 minutes of moderate‑intensity physical activity per week; however, exercise routines should be adapted for individuals with joint pain or mobility limitations.

 Eating a Joint-Friendly Diet